muhammadumargroupdocs/Aspose.Imaging-Documentation/net/showcases/create-vector-path-in-tiff-format-and-export-it-to-psd-image/_index.md

-# Transfer Path to Psd image during the export
+## Transfer Clipping Path to Psd image during the export

 Its quite helpful to use Paths in Psd images.
 You can easily transfer the Path using the following code:
 {{< gist "aspose-com-gists" "2d1bcb9853315458808ffbcd9e7e3e02" "Examples-Transfer-Tiff-Path-To-Psd.cs" >}}